hsingh17/Spendings-Tracker/README.md

 ## TODO
 - Need to do checking to see if a user is logged in.
 If they are, then redirect away from the login page.
 May require a new backend route.
 This check can also check to see if the jwt token is still in storage, if it is then they're logged in.
-- Filtering by date on frontend
+- Filtering by date on frontend (start and end dates might be a calendar dropdown)
-- Adding new spendings for the day on frontend
+- Adding new spendings for the day on frontend ✅
+- Rework API to return Map<Date, List<Spending>> ✅
 - Edit old spendings
 - Charts on dashboard
     - Panel that displays all time spendings (has multiple dropdowns to filter between all time, past month, etc.)